 - Home Price: $248,700 median purchase price; $844 median monthly rent

 - Unemployment Rate: 3.9%

-Salt Lake City is one of America’s best places to live after college—and thanks to major employers like Energy Solutions, Sinclair Oil Corporation, and the rising tech companies within the Silicon Slopes, SLC is one of the best places in the country to start a career.
-But that’s not the only reason why young professionals are flocking to this city—the Capitol of Utah ranks as one of the best U.S. cities for outdoor enthusiasts, with all kinds of opportunities to ski, hike, bike, jog.
-And with residents in such close proximity to the Bell Canyon Trail‘s beautiful waterfall, Alta Ski Resort‘s fun slopes, and the city’s namesake, Great Salt Lake, it’s no wonder why Salt Lake City is among the country’s healthiest cities.
-Events like the famous Sundance Film Festival, Utah Pride Week, and queer film festival Damn These Heels are also huge attractions for young people moving to SLC.
+Salt Lake City is one of America’s best places to live, and thanks to major employers like Energy Solutions, Sinclair Oil Corporation, and the rising tech companies within the Silicon Slopes, SLC is one of the best places in the country to start a career.
+But that’s not the only reason why young professionals are flocking to this city!
+With residents in such close proximity to the Bell Canyon Trail‘s beautiful waterfall, Alta Ski Resort‘s fun slopes, and the city’s namesake, Great Salt Lake, it’s easy to stay active and spend lots of time outside.
+In fact, the capital of Utah ranks as one of the best U.S. cities for outdoor recreation, with all kinds of opportunities to ski, hike, bike, and jog.
+Events like the famous Sundance Film Festival, Utah Pride Festival, and Utah Arts Festival are also huge attractions for young people moving to SLC.